-Peireskia guamacho (◘ Fig. D-48), the tree-shaped Cactaceae, which still has true leaves and is probably close to the stem form of the cacti, also occurs in the Caatinga.
+Peireskia guamacho (◘ Fig. D-48), the tree-shaped Cactaceae, which still has true leaves and is probably close to the ancestral form of the cacti, also occurs in the Caatinga.
 During the dry season these woody plants are leafless.
 The cactaceous semi-desert and the thorn bush are only used as goat pasture.

 ◘ Fig. D-44 Climate diagrams along a north-south profile through Venezuela (after Walter & Medina 1971).
 1 offshore island, 2 coastal station, 3 typical trade wind climate (rainy season 7 months), 4 ever humid climate in the Amazon basin.

-◘ Fig. D-45 North-south sequence of vegetation formations in Venezuela, arranged climatically according to climatic diagrams in ► Fig. D-44. a: Sand desert vegetation on the north coast of Venezuela with Melochia, Suriana, Jatropha, Sporobolus and many other species, among others; b: Semi-desert north of Mérida with columnar cacti and numerous tillandsias; c: Wet savanna with numerous palms in the Sierra d'Avila near Caracas; d: Tropical rainforest in Rancho Grande with epiphytes, lianas, stilt-root palms, araceae, melastomataceae and very many other species (photos: Breckle).
+◘ Fig. D-45 North-south sequence of vegetation formations in Venezuela, arranged climatically according to climatic diagrams in ► Fig. D-44. a: Sand desert vegetation on the north coast of Venezuela with Melochia, Suriana, Jatropha, Sporobolus and many other species, among others; b: Semi-desert north of Mérida with columnar cacti and numerous tillandsias; c: Wet savannah with numerous palms in the Sierra d'Avila near Caracas; d: Tropical rainforest in Rancho Grande with epiphytes, lianas, stilt-root palms, Araceae, Melastomataceae and very many other species (photos: Breckle).

 ◘ Fig. D-46 Schematic representation of the vegetation zones in Venezuela from north to south, showing the annual precipitation in mm and the altitude levels as well as the mean annual temperature in °C (left).